 For information on cancer that has come back or spread to other parts of the body, see the topic Prostate Cancer, Advanced or Metastatic.

 What is prostate cancer?

 Prostate cancer is the abnormal growth of cells in a man's prostate gland.
 The prostate sits just below the bladder.
 It makes part of the fluid for semen.
 In young men, the prostate is about the size of a walnut.
-It usually grows larger as you grow older.
+As men age, the prostate usually grows larger.

 Experts don't know what causes prostate cancer, but they believe that your age, family history (genetics), and race affect your chances of getting it.
 What you eat, such as foods high in fats, may also play a part.